Applied Anthropology and Community and Youth Work

 Course content

-• This MA is the first of its kind in the country, combining academic and professional qualifications.
-It is aimed at students who wish to pursue a career in youth and community work and who need a professional qualification.
+This MA is the first of its kind in the country, combining academic and practice learning with high-level professional qualifications.
+It is aimed at students who wish to pursue a career in youth and community work and associated sectors and those who want an MA with additional professional qualifications to enable more senior career progression.

-• Taught jointly by the Departments of Anthropology, and Social, Therapeutic and Community Studies, the programme reflects the common concerns of lecturers in both disciplines.
+- Taught jointly by the Departments of Anthropology, and Social, Therapeutic and Community Studies, the programme reflects the common concerns of lecturers in both disciplines, with a particular focus on social justice, youth work and community development.

-• You'll learn from leading academics and practitioners, with Goldsmiths being rated top 10 in the UK for anthropology in QS World University Rankings by Subject 2023.
+You'll learn with leading academics and practitioners in both departments, with Goldsmiths being rated top 10 in the UK for anthropology in QS World University Rankings by Subject 2023.

 Information for international students